LuigiFilippoChiara/quick-Python-project-template/README.md

 # quick-Python-project-template
-A quick and ready-to-use Python template for simple projects
+A quick and ready-to-use project template for simple Python projects